xpack/tsdoc2docusaurus-cli-ts/bin/README.md

 These are the scripts linked into `node_modules/.bin`.

-The Windows .cmd file is for development purposes only;
+The Windows .cmd file is for development purposes only.
-it is not packed into the archive.